tersesystems/jcaprovider/README.md

 You must declare the JCA provider in a [security file](https://docs.oracle.com/javase/9/security/java-secure-socket-extension-jsse-reference-guide.htm#JSSEC-GUID-59723547-D466-44C9-B066-EC5098B508E6)

+Here, the bit before the pipe `|` is the name of the provider, followed by the class.

 ```bash
 security.provider.1=debugJSSE|com.tersesystems.debugjsse.DebugJSSEProvider
 ```

-You must then append your security file by using the `java.security.properties` option wiht a single equals sign:
+You must then append your security file by using the `java.security.properties` security property with a [single equals sign](https://blog.eyallupu.com/2012/11/how-to-overriding-java-security.html):

 ```bash
 java -Djava.security.properties=my.java.security